byuflowlab/undergrad-onboarding/497R/README.md

 ### Final Report and Review (3 Weeks)

 #### Writing
+- Correct formatting
+- Correct citations
+- A deeper understanding of LaTeX.
+- Better aesthetic.
 - Prose is appropriate for an excellent technical document, and is clear and accurate.
 -  **Review:** A Diff document is produced to clearly show revisions from formal review process.

 #### Code
  - Code is clear and able to be read and utilized easily by others.